 I’m going to stop worrying about what other families are doing with their kids and focus on my family.
 I can’t control other parents or children, but I can guide my children and hopefully be an inspiration or support to others.

 And so, young mothers, do not be discouraged and experienced mothers, do not discourage.
-Let us love and support one another for all are welcome here.
+Let us love and support one another for all are welcome at Mass.